Cephas Narh Omenyo

-Cephas Narh Omenyo is a Ghanaian theologian and academic who served as the 17th Moderator of the Presbyterian Church of Ghana from August 2016 to August 2018.
+Cephas Narh Omenyo is a Ghanaian theologian and academic who was the 17th Moderator of the Presbyterian Church of Ghana from August 2016 to August 2018.

 Early life

 Omenyo was born to Cephas Tettey Mate Omenyo and Felicia Namo Omenyo.
 He is the fifth among 10 children (seven male and three female).

 Education

 Omenyo had his basic and secondary education at the Presbyterian Primary, Middle and Secondary schools at Bechem in the Brong Ahafo Region respectively.
-He completed his sixth form education in Science at the Sunyani Secondary School.
+He completed his sixth-form education in Science at the Sunyani Secondary School.

 Omenyo started his theological education at the then Trinity College (now Trinity Theological Seminary) from 1982 to 1985.
-He graduated from the University of Ghana with BA in Sociology and the Study of Religions.
+He graduated from the University of Ghana with BA degree in Sociology and the Study of Religions.
 He obtained his M.Phil.
 (Study of Religions) from the University of Ghana in 1994 and his Ph.D. from the University of Utrecht, the Netherlands, in 2002.